Burgyn/MMLib.ToString/README.md

 Why don't standard classes have such an output?
 Why do I have to implement this over and over again in each class?
 How many times have you override a standard `ToString` for debug purpouse?

-I decided to try the source generator to allow it to generate a similar override for all classes marked with my attribute *(I want to use the Source code generator for other purposes, this came to me as a nice example to try 😉)*
+I decided to try the source generator to allow it to generate a similar override for all classes marked with my attribute *(I want to use the Source generators for other purposes, this came to me as a nice example to try 😉)*

 ```csharp
 [ToString()]